mulesoft-labs/cargo-mule-container/README.md

-This project is a Cargo container implementation for Mule.
-It provides abstration to deploy Mule applications to embedded and installed servers.

 # Introduction

 This project provides a [Cargo](http://cargo.codehaus.org/) implementation for [Mule](http://www.mulesoft.org) container.
+It provides abstration to deploy Mule applications to embedded and installed Mule servers as well as [iON](http://muleion.com) platform.

 Documentation will focus on [Maven](http://maven.apache.org/) integration.
 Find more details on other integration on [Cargo](http://cargo.codehaus.org/) website.

 ## Configuration